jmkeyes/parallels-key-administrator/README.md

     portal = Parallels::KeyAdministrator::Portal.new 'ka.parallels.com', :username => 'USERNAME', :password => 'PASSWORD'

     # Validate your login credentials.
+    request = portal.client.login_valid?

-    if portal.client.login_valid?
+    if request.successful?
         puts 'Your credentials are valid and activated.' else
         puts 'Your credentials are invalid.'
     end

+Every call returns a Parallels::KeyAdministrator::Response object, which exposes `#successful?` method, allowing you to see the status of the call.
+There are also `#code`, `#message`, and `#data` methods that return the error code, the response message, and a hash of returned data or nil.
+The error message is a human readable explanation of the status of the call.
+The response codes are mapped as follows:

+ + `-1` is reserved for XMLRPC faults.
+The XMLRPC fault code and string are contained in the message.
+ + `0 - 600` are reserved for Parallels' Key Administrator error codes.
+ + All other code are reserved for the time being.

-For the moment, just read the source.
-I hope the comments are easy enough to understand.
+If you want to understand something better, just read the source.
+The comments are easy enough to understand.

 Administration Utility
 ----------------------